 The SCITUATE line is reasonably thorough, and carefully documented as far as it goes, but has received much less invested time than the lines previously mentioned.

 Working down the scale from most complete to least, the KITTERY line would come next, especially where the identity of the founder is questionable.

 Quality and scope of the data for the remaining lines falls off sharply.
 The GLASTONBURY line has been difficult to research, as the majority of early 18th-century males seem to have removed from Connecticut.
 The same is true for the FAIRFIELD line.
 And the HADDAM line is simply a black hole for the most part.
 None of these has ever been the subject of a complete or published study in either book or journal format.

 Finally, there are the fragments included here not as true genealogies, but in hopes that they will elicit additional data from researchers who recognize them: Thomas Brooks of NEWPORT, Rhode Island, brothers Richard and Thomas of Lynn, Massachusetts and later EASTHAMPTON, Long Island, and the William Brooks who was at MILFORD, Connecticut, 1648, and may have left no children.

 - How to Bookmark and Track Revisions

 Two methods are provided to help the visitor in this regard, with links at the top of each person page to access either method.

-(1) The CHANGE LOG lists, in reverse chronological order, the last 1,500 individuals revised and the date of revision.
+(1) The CHANGE LOG lists, in reverse chronological order, all person pages revised in the past 12 months, with date of revision.

 (2) PAGE CHANGE NOTICE links to an external service which can record your bookmark(s) for any page(s) on the site, then email or text you a notice whenever that page changes in the future.
 The service previously linked here has been acquired by Distill Web Monitor, which now requires registration to use.
 Up to 62 change notices per month are free.
 At present (May 2018) the service appears to be limited to users of the Firefox and Chrome browsers.